 There’s no one-size-fits-all timeline for real estate development.
 The distance between a vacant lot and a finished building varies widely based on multiple factors, including the type of project, how many tenants it will require, the design, the location, the zoning rules and the permits required.
 Your project could take six months.
 It could also take six years.

 Different stages of the real estate development process will also come with different levels of risk, which we’ll address when we break down the stages of the development process.

-Whichever type of investment you pursue, with building ground up projects, “you should expect the unexpected” Uri Pearl, Broker at Lev Capital, told Leverage.com.
+Whichever type of investment you pursue, with building ground up projects, “you should expect the unexpected” Uri Pearl, Financing Expert at Lev, told leverage.com.
 “Things will happen.
 Things will go wrong.”

 This is not a warning to run screaming in the other direction.
 Pearl added that those investment risks can come with extensive rewards, especially for ground-up construction.
 Doing your research and understanding the lifecycle of the development process will help you stay flexible and prepared for the challenges along the way.